 "You have wandered too long in blazing desert sun.
 Come to my oasis of figs, pomegranates, cocoa and apple boughs.
 Rest in my green shadows."When your eyes take root in my fecund darkness, you will see gemstones lying among the lilies: rocks of amethyst and jagged topaz, blackest onyx, sapphires gleaming with their own inward light."Turn them over one by one and behold, a gushing spring under each stone.
 And see, dwelling in those gurgling fountains of night are all the serpents that were ever banned by priests of religion from every nation on earth.
 Now they dwell here, in my oasis, beyond good and evil.
 Press your face into my streams and drink of these serpent waters!"That was a very sweet night.

 Several centuries later, I wandered through the ancestral hills of Eire, searching for elves and leprechauns, having read in a wicked book that Ireland was the last place on earth where the little people could still be found - at least out here on the world's surface.
 I climbed over a mysterious mound covered with clover and eglantine.
 Ancestral commotions rumbled from under the ground.
-On the other side a four point stag was waiting for me.
+In the thicket, a five-point stag was waiting for me.
 He whispered, "Follow quickly, we are hunted."

 Hearing the huntsman's horn, the buck and I ran into the white fog, then emerged in a cedar forest, walking along a deep crevasse in the broken earth.
 I heard no horn of huntsman now, but elfin music rising from that cleft in the earth.
 "Fairies?"
 I asked the deer.
-But the stag had disappeared.
+But the stag had dissolved into mist.

 As I was very tired, and it was evening, I lay down among morning glory vines whose blossoms were folded up.
 A sweet breath of warmth pervaded that cluster of green.
-Falling into deep sleep, I dreamed that tiny dancers entered and left my body, carrying excavated treasures which they loaded into carts of bone, pulled by winged dolphins, who flew up into the night, exporting my whole body, atomized into tiny dust particles of pure starlight.
+Falling into deep sleep, I dreamed that tiny dancers entered and left my body, carrying excavated treasures which they loaded into carts carved from bone, pulled by winged dolphins who flew up into the night.
+They exported my whole body, atom by atom, into the stars.
+And I was made of stars.

-I awoke among sunbeams, refreshed but hopelessly entangled in morning glories.
-The blossoms opened wide and gaped at me, yet the songs they sang seemed to tremble out of my own marrow.
+Awoken by sunbeams, I was refreshed but hopelessly entangled in morning glories.
+The blossoms opened wide and gaped with foolish grins, yet the songs they sang were just tremors of silence in the breeze.
+I had the peculiar sense that this breeze and its silent songs were emerging from my own bone marrow.

 Then I noticed a little man sitting beside me on the ground, his endless wheaten beard spiraling around him.
 Those vacant limpid eyes were like pools of cream, and somehow I knew that he was blind.
 But he gazed upon me with second sight, holding a ruddy glistening fish in his arms, as one might hold a fat furry cat.
-The fish had no trouble breathing, for he was the magical herring who swims among the constellations.
-I have no idea how I knew this.
+It was the salmon who had stolen my wallet in a previous age.
+This fish had no trouble breathing the sunny air.

 "My name is Turlogh," he said, "Turlogh, the Blind Harper."